 Dengue is not a communicable disease and its virus can’t be spread from one person to another directly.

-Symptoms, which usually begin four to six days after infection and last for up to 10 days; however, it can take up to a month for complete recovery.
+Symptoms, usually begin four to six days after infection and last for up to 10 days; however, it can take up to a month for complete recovery.

 SYMPTOMS OF DENGUE FEVER